Burning-Maps-Fall-2022-Beaverhacks/Vehicle-Maintenance-Manager/README.md

 #### Database

 When you run Flask for the first time, or if you delete the database file, the init sequence will create an SQLite database named `database.sqlite` in the project directory.
-This database has no tables for now.
+The tables for this database are definied in `dbconfig.py`.